Failover is a process of switching from the original VM on the source host to its VM replica on the target host.

 - Veeam Backup & Replication powers on the VM replica.
 The state of the VM replica is changed from Normal to Failover.
 If you perform failover for testing or DR simulation purposes, and the original VM still exists and is running, the original VM remains powered on.

-- Veeam Backup & Replication temporarily puts replication activities for the original VM on hold (until the VM replica is returned to the Normal state).
+Note that any replication activities for the original VM will fail until the VM replica is returned to the Normal state.

 - All changes made to the VM replica while it is running in the Failover state are written to the delta file of the snapshot, or restore point, to which you have selected to roll back.